hungao/kendo-docs/mobile/angular/angular.md

 The mobile application instantiates and maintains its own routing mechanism based on the [router component](/framework/spa/router), which automatically matches and instantiates views when navigating.
 Unlike the [ng-route/ng-view](https://docs.angularjs.org/api/ngRoute) and the [ui-router](https://github.com/angular-ui/ui-router) implementations, the mobile application **does not unload** the previous view when navigating to the new one.
+Note that AngularJS routing mechanisms are **not supported**.

 ## AngularJS Controllers Support